nischal-prsntr/nepal-vscode-theme/README.md

 ---

-Made with ❤️ for the Nepali developer community and beyond!
+Made with ❤️ by Nischal Niroula

+For the Nepali developer community and beyond!

 **Enjoy coding with a touch of Nepal!** 🏔️✨